ViralOne/website-factory-infrastructure/README.md

 # WIP Terraform infrastrucutre for [Website Factory](https://github.com/code4romania/website-factory)

-Right now there is only one directory for AWS but in the future there will be one more fore Azure
+Right now there is only one directory and that is for AWS but in the future there will be one more directory for Azure

-## Usage
+## Usage AWS

-To run the AWS infrastructure you need to execute:
+To use the terraform infrastructure you need to execute in each folder the next commands:

 ```bash
 $ terraform init